GregUtas/robust-services-core/docs/RSC-Cpp11-Exclusions.md

   - **Only invoked through base**.
 If a derived class implements `operator delete` but is only deleted through a pointer to its base class, its version of `operator delete` will be flagged as unused.
+The fact that it is actually invoked is hard to determine before run-time.

 - [ ] `FunctionCouldBeFree`

   This is logged on `MapAndUnits::delete_clone`.
 However, it invokes a private destructor, so it cannot be a free function without also being a friend of the class that it deletes.
-The log occurs because the destructor isn't the referent of either component in the expression `delete clone`: the referent of `delete` is the appropriate `operator delete`, and the referent of `clone` is the function's argument.
+The log occurs because the destructor isn't the referent of either element in the expression `delete clone`: the referent of `delete` is the appropriate `operator delete`, and the referent of `clone` is the function's argument.
 Somehow, the destructor also needs to be recorded as a usage.
 An invocation is registered on it, but there is currently no item against which to record its usage.
-Effectively, the problem is that `delete` invokes _two_ functions.
+Essentially, the problem is that `delete` invokes _two_ functions.

 - [ ] `RedundantScope`